MilesOfRoses/my-jekyll/_posts/design/2017-01-06-paper-cutout-texture.md

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31365441243/in/album-72157676949094332/" title="16 - all drop shadows"><img src="https://c4.staticflickr.com/1/544/31365441243_b305551e02_m.jpg" width="240" height="156" alt="16 - all drop shadows"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 	<p>To make all of these tree layers easier to deal with, let's pre-compose each tree into it's own composition.
 Select all 4 layers of each tree and then click Layer > Pre-compose to combine all 4 of each tree into it's own composition.
-Now each tree will be seperated into it's own composition, and it will make managing the layers much easier.</p>
+Now each tree will be separated into it's own composition, and it will make managing the layers much easier.</p>

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31365438043/in/album-72157676949094332/" title="17 - pre compose trees"><img src="https://c4.staticflickr.com/1/433/31365438043_67fe0b3900_m.jpg" width="240" height="138" alt="17 - pre compose trees"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>